 African Spur Thigh Tortoises like to quarrel by nature.
-They are either going to get along or not.
-And if you ask them again in a minute, they will have changed their minds.
 Combat is in their genetics.
 So instead of trying to force them on each other, we have found that allowing them to tell us who they want to get along with is better.
 Better for the fence and the tortoise.

 The video is sped up 7x’s.
 We had to walk away and not film any longer because the weather was so cold and we wanted the tortoises to feel comfortable so they could eat and poop.
 Yes, I said poop.
 Because it is either poo while they are outside or in their night tubs.
 And that is better to be avoided if possible!

 The African Sulcata Tortoise (Geochelone sulcata) can reach more than 200 pounds in weight and 36 inches in length.
 Its shape is round, with a tan-colored, patternless shell that is more flat than domed.

 The word “sulcata” comes from the Latin word sulcus, meaning a groove or furrow.
 In regard to the sulcata tortoise, this refers to the distinctive growth rings that are produced as the tortoise’s scutes grow with each seasonal cycle.

 New shell growth that appears around each scute begins as dark brown in coloration but usually fades to a straw color as it is bleached by the sun over the years as the tortoise matures.